 To prevent this, try not to take any pain-relief drug more than two to three times a week or 10 times in the same month.
 If you think you’re having MOHs, talk to your doctor.

 Don’t wait to seek help.
-If you can’t stop throwing up, you become unconscious, or you lose part of your sight during a migraine, call your doctor or get to a hospital as soon as possible.
-You should also get checked out if a headache lasts more than 72 hours or if you have any new symptoms that are frightening to you.
+If you can’t stop throwing up or have a change in vision, get emergency medical care.
+You should also get checked out if a headache lasts more than 72 hours, is severe, or if you have any new symptoms that are frightening to you.